Before you are treated for fatigue, your doctor will need to ask some questions about how you feel and the treatment you are having.

 - Are you having any problems with passing urine?

 After you have answered these questions your doctor will examine you.
-They may
+They might:

-Your doctor may suggest a chest X-ray and blood tests to get more information about your health.
-For example, if your fatigue is due to anaemia, a blood test will show a low haemoglobin (Hb) level, meaning that you are short of red blood cells.
+Your doctor might suggest a chest X-ray and blood tests to get more information about your health.
+For example, if your fatigue is due to anaemia a blood test will show a low haemoglobin (Hb) level, meaning that you are short of red blood cells.